psychemedia/storytelling-notes/unforeseen-nonsense.md

 Well, the fancy seized the Prince that he would essay the wager to win the maiden in question.

-Accordingly, one day, when his father was repeating his entreaties, he answered, " Well, Father, as you will have me married, give me that fair maid?"
+Accordingly, one day, when his father was repeating his entreaties, he answered, "Well, Father, as you will have me married, give me that fair maid?"

 "Goodness gracious, my son, bethink you!" cried the King.
 "Would that it were in my power!
 But have not you heard what wagers she lays, and how many fine young fellows she has slain?
 Do you want her to take your life as well?
 Why there are princesses and vizier's daughters plentiful as running waters, and not one of them can be found to suit you!
 But so it is!
 It's a wise saying, 'Joy to the man, whose name is destined to good luck!'"